TiHAN-Hyderabad/dronecamera-stream-detection/README.md

   - [ ] At first frame:
   * Delay from client to server: 0.027099
   * Delay from server to browser url: 0.015
+  * Delay from client to browser url: 0.042099
   - [ ] At last frame:
   * Delay from client to server: 0.019686
   * Delay from server to browser url: 0.016348
+  * Delay from client to browser url: 0.036034
 * Here client sent 225 frames in  61.457714 seconds, so 3.66 frames per second approximately.
 #### Test-2 :
 * In this I kept objects at 5 meters from drone and did testing.Here also I used only CPU in .yaml script.The results I got: